paolomulas/datapizza-ai-php/README.md

 ## ❤️ Credits
 Inspired by [Datapizza Labs](https://github.com/datapizza-labs/datapizza-ai)
-Ported to PHP to prove that even a 14-year-old Raspberry can still serve hot AI slices.
+This PHP port brings RAG and AI agents to the PHP ecosystem, running on vintage Raspberry Pi hardware.